awsdocs/aws-m2-user-guide/doc_source/set-up-appstream-ba.md

 1. Choose **Choose file**, and navigate to file `cfn-m2-appstream-elastic-fleet-linux.yaml`\.
 Choose **Next**\.

 1. In **Specify stack details**, provide the following information:
-   + A name for the stack
+   + A name for the stack\.
    + Your default security group and two subnets of that security group\.

 1. Choose **Next**, and then choose **Next** again\.

-1. Choose **I acknowledge that AWS CloudFormation might create IAM resources with custom names\.**, and then choose **Create stack**\.
+1. Choose **I acknowledge that AWS CloudFormation might create IAM resources with custom names\.**, and then choose **Submit**\.

-After the fleet is created, repeat these steps with the other downloaded templates to declare the required applications\.
+1. After you create the fleet, create CloudFormation stacks with the other downloaded templates to finish setting up the applications\.
+Make sure to update **BucketName** each time to point to the correct S3 bucket\.
+You can edit the **BucketName** in the CloudFormation console\.
+Alternatively, you can edit the template files directly and update the `S3Bucket` property\.

 **Note**
-The downloaded templates expect to find assets in an Amazon S3 bucket with a folder structure named `appstream/bluage/developer-ide/`\.
-The bucket must be in the same AWS Region as the fleet you created\.
-You must also edit the `S3Bucket` property in the templates to point to the name of your Amazon S3 bucket\.
+The downloaded templates expect to find assets in an S3 bucket with a folder structure called `appstream/bluage/developer-ide/`\.
+The bucket must be in the same AWS Region as the fleet that you created\.

 ## Step 6: Access an instance<a name="set-up-appstream-ba-access"></a>

-After you create and start the fleet, you can create a temporary access link for easy access through the native client\.
+After you create and start the fleet, you can create a temporary link to access the fleet through the native client\.

 1. Navigate to AppStream 2\.0 in the AWS Management Console and choose the previously created stack:
 ![\[The Stacks page in AppStream 2.0 showing the stack created for AWS Mainframe Modernization.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/aas-ba-stacks.png)

-1. In **Stacks**, choose **Action**, then choose **Create Streaming URL**:
+1. On the stack details page, choose **Action**, then choose **Create Streaming URL**:
 ![\[The AppStream 2.0 create streaming URL page.\]](http://docs.aws.amazon.com/m2/latest/userguide/images/aas-ba-create-url.png)

-1. In **Create Streaming URL**, enter an \(arbitrary\) User ID and an URL expiration time, then choose **Get URL**\.
-You will be provided with an URL that you can use to stream to a browser or into the native client \(recommended\)\.
+1. In **Create Streaming URL**, enter an arbitrary User ID and a URL expiration time, and then choose **Get URL**\.
+You get an URL that you can use to stream to a browser or into the native client\.
+We recommend that you stream into the native client\.

 ## Clean up resources<a name="set-up-appstream-ba-clean"></a>

-The procedure to clean up the created stack and fleets is described in [Create an AppStream 2\.0 Fleet and Stack](https://docs.aws.amazon.com/appstream2/latest/developerguide/set-up-stacks-fleets.html)\.
+For the procedure to clean up the created stack and fleets, see [Create an AppStream 2\.0 Fleet and Stack](https://docs.aws.amazon.com/appstream2/latest/developerguide/set-up-stacks-fleets.html)\.

-When the AppStream 2\.0 objects have been deleted, the account administrator can also, if appropriate, clean up the Amazon S3 buckets for Application Settings and Home Folders\.
+When you've deleted the AppStream 2\.0 objects, you or the account administrator can also clean up the S3 buckets for Application Settings and Home Folders\.

 **Note**
 The home folder for a given user is unique across all fleets, so you might need to retain it if other AppStream 2\.0 stacks are active in the same account\.

-Finally, AppStream 2\.0 does not currently allow you to delete users using the console\.
-Instead, you must use the service API with the CLI\.
+You can't use the AppStream 2\.0 console to delete users\.
+Instead, you must use the service API with the AWS CLI\.
 For more information, see [User Pool Administration](https://docs.aws.amazon.com/appstream2/latest/developerguide/user-pool-admin.html) in the *Amazon AppStream 2\.0 Administration Guide*\.